Types of Movement

 Space and Reach

 All figures are considered to occupy a given amount of space on the battlefield.
-Creatures of size Medium and Small take up one 5 foot square.
-Smaller creatures take up a smaller space: Tiny creatures take up a 2 1/2 by 2 1/2 foot space, Diminutive creatures take up a 1 foot by 1 foot space, and Fine creatures, no matter how tiny, are defined to take up a 1/2 foot by 1/2 foot space.
+Creatures of Size Medium and Size Small take up a single 5-foot square, and that square is often called a space.
+Confusingly, smaller creatures take up a smaller space: Tiny creatures take up a 2 1/2 by 2 1/2 foot space, Diminutive creatures take up a 1 foot by 1 foot space, and Fine creatures, no matter how tiny, are defined to take up a 1/2 foot by 1/2 foot space.

 This means that small creatures can effectively fit multiple creatures into a 5x5 square.
 The space of smaller creatures were carefully chosen such they neatly "pack" into a 5x5 square.
 Thus, 4 tiny creatures fit into a five foot square, 25 Diminutive, and 100 Fine creatures could fit into a five foot square.
 For practical reasons, it is recommended that no more than four creatures be allowed into one space, no matter how tiny.

 - Occupies a space of ½-foot by ½-foot, and only has reach within the confines of its own space.

 - Note: Sized-fine creatures are frequently much smaller than 6-inches in size, but they require this much 'elbow room' to properly maneuver, unless they are part of a swarm.